 One of the highlights of our tool is its batch processing capability, which allows you to convert multiple HEIC photos with high-performance algorithms.
 Additionally, you can adjust the output document size for A4, trade book, or magazine when converting HEIC to PDF.
 Each HEIC image will be converted to a separate PDF page, which is then merged into a single PDF file.

 This tool also offers some useful tips when using this HEIC converter.
-For instance, you can download a compressed zip file containing all JPG images once the conversion process is complete.
+For instance, you can download a compressed zip file containing all JPG/PNG images once the conversion process is complete.
 Moreover, the AI helps to determine the best compression level to maintain high JPEG quality and keep the file size as close to the original HEIC source as possible.

 So, if you're looking for a reliable and easy-to-use HEIC converter tool, look no further than our website.
 Our tool provides a fast and efficient way to convert your HEIC images to the format of your choice, making it easier to share and view your photos across different devices and platforms.